-This course is fully in-person.
+The first six weeks of class will be online (and synchronous) via the Zoom links in CANVAS, while the rest of the course will be in-person.
 Please look closely at the following course meeting times and the more detailed lab schedule in this syllabus.